Top 25 Mexican Dessert Recipes

 This dessert originated in convents at the time of the viceroyalty in the town of Zamora, Michoacan.
 It is a typical Mexican dessert made from milk.

-Marqueista, from the state of Yucatán, has a magnificent bittersweet taste.
-It is similar to a crepe but it is rolled up with condensed milk, chocolate, jam, and Edam cheese.
+Marquesita, from the state of Yucatán, has a magnificent bittersweet taste.
+It is similar to a crepe but it’s rolled up with condensed milk, chocolate, jam, and Edam cheese.

 You simply are not allowed to leave Yucatán without trying one!

-Tacha pumpkin is a traditional Mexican recipe for the Day of the Dead.
-It is a sweet Castile pumpkin candy accompanied by brown sugar cane and guava.
+Tacha pumpkin is a traditional Mexican recipe that is prepared for the Day of the Dead celebration.
+It is a sweet candy made from Castile pumpkin and is often served with brown sugar cane and guava, adding even more flavor to this treat.
 Easy to prepare, its delicious, homemade flavor is perfect during the autumn when pumpkin is in season.

 15. Cajeta (Goat´s Milk Caramel Candy)